Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Reworked color-coding/symbolism in Stations book to make it more consistent
  - LTN Depots now use Roboport Icon instead of the Depot Signal and are color-coded gray
  - Stackers book now uses purple, and books/blueprints inside it are plain white as blue was reserved for requesters

+12:30 UTC 31.02.2021
+(Compatible with older versions)
+- Slight improvements to signalling in 4:2:1 blueprints
+- (fix) 2 Lane Safe Rail Crossing is no longer misaligned
+- (fix) Solar Safe Lane Crossing blueprints now are truly solar

 </details>